flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### A convenient video out

 All of the aforementioned advancements will be futile unless the console sends the picture to the TV in a format both can understand.
-With the Super Nintendo, the company debuted some sort of *universal-but-proprietary* connection called **Multi Out** which can transport many types of signals at the same time, including **Composite**, **S-Video** and **RGB** `r cite("graphics-pinouts")`.
+With the Super Nintendo, the company debuted some sort of *universal-but-proprietary* connection called **Multi Out** which can transport many types of signals at the same time, including **Composite**, **S-Video** and **RGB** [@graphics-pinouts].

 Along with the console, Nintendo included a 'Multi Out to composite' cable since that was pretty much the common denominator of TVs back then.
 In Europe however, the **SCART** port was also very popular as many set-top boxes and VCRs relied on it.
 A great thing about SCART is that it can also carry many types of signals, this enables AV equipment to use the most optimal signal type without encountering compatibility issues.
 Unfortunately, Nintendo never shipped an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo.